Family & children arbitration

 At Moore Barlow, we understand that disputes involving children can be emotionally draining and complex.
 That’s why we offer child and family arbitration as a way to resolve issues outside of court.

-If the relationship between parents or those with parental responsibility breaks down and there need to be decisions made about things like where a child lives, who they spend time with and where they go to school, this can sometimes cause real disagreements that mean the family can’t start to move forward with their lives until there is resolution in these areas.
+If the relationship between parents or those with parental responsibility breaks down and there decisions need to made about things like where a child lives, who they spend time with and where they go to school, this can sometimes cause disagreements that mean the family can’t begin to move forward with their lives until there is resolution.

-Using a mediation service can sometimes help families to work out these issues; but, if not, it might be the case that arbitration in family disputes can be the catalyst to resolving the problems.
+Using a mediation service or other NCDR alternatives can help families to work out these issues; but, if not, it might be the case that arbitration is used as the forum to resolve the problems.

 What is child arbitration?